efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 - Some usage scenario may require the use of additional AWS services (ALB, EFS, etc.),
 - Amazon Fargate is good for general purpose compute, may not suit HPC requirements.

-##  Web Serving
+##  One Sample Use Case: Web Serving

-ECS with Fargate is an awesome solution for web serving.
-It strikes a great balance between the need for low compute generally required for static serving while still allowing some server side processing.
-Also while S3 Static Web Sites is the go to approach for static web sites which requires a tremendous throughput at almost no cost, we found out that it's not great at serving content on the internal network where data must never leave the on-prem network.
+Amazon ECS with Amazon Fargate is an awesome platform for web serving.
+It strikes a great balance between the need for low compute generally required for static serving while still allowing some server side processing (SPA with server side rending anyone?).
+The addition of the use of CloudFront as a CDN in front of the Application Load Balancer will help shrinking the size of the Fargate tasks thus improving on your usage costs.

+While S3 Static Web Site is the way to go for simple static web sites with an unpredictable peak load at almost no cost, it's not meant at all for serving content on the internal network where data must never leave the on-prem network or it gets quickly complicated to bolt on an API on top, let alone forgetting completly about server side rendering.

-This diagrams explains the scaffolded resources to serve web applications on Amazon Fargate with auto scaling and Blue/Green deployment using CodeDeploy.
+The following diagram explains the required resources to serve web applications on Amazon ECS with Amazon Fargate with auto scaling, load balancing and Blue/Green deployment using CodeDeploy.

 ![medium](https://assets.rainmaking.cloud/images/ecs_fargate_web_server_awshla.png)

-### Bill of Material

-The infrastructure described in the above diagram requires the following resources.
+### AWS Resources

+The provided CDK code with this article will scaffold all the following AWS resources to get a web serving solution in no time.

 #### Elastic Container Service (ECS) Cluster

-Hosts the service and manages capacity providers if necessary.
-However, since we're using Fargate it's not necessary to configure this.
+ECS hosts the service and manages capacity providers if necessary.
+Since we're using Amazon Fargate a built-in capacity provider will be created automatically through the enableFargateCapacityProviders parameter.
 The best source of documentation for this service remains the official AWS documentation: [What is Amazon Elastic Container Service?](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)

 ````typescript
 this.ecsCluster = new Cluster(this, "ecsFargateCluster", {